-Requirement(s) Indicator(s) 9.1.1: There is a process to regularly review and improve the learning environment in each learning site.
-9.1.1.1: There is a process to regularly review the learning environment at each learning site with respect to the delivery of the clinical components of the residency program, including the quality of clinical care and resources, as it relates to residents' achievement of competencies.
-9.1.1.2: Learning sites with a formal affiliation agreement with the faculty of medicine are accredited in good standing by Accreditation Canada (or equivalent).
-9.1.1.3: Learning sites regularly review the safety of the learning environment for patients.
-9.1.1.4: Learning sites regularly review the safety (physical, psychological, and professional, as appropriate) of the learning environment for residents.
+9.1.1: There is a systematic process to regularly review and improve the learning environment in each learning site.

+- 9.1.1.1: There is a process to regularly review the learning environment at each learning site with respect to the delivery of the clinical components of the residency program, including the quality of clinical care and resources, as it relates to residents' achievement of competencies. - 9.1.1.2: Review of the learning environment considers influences, positive or negative, resulting from the presence of the hidden curriculum. - 9.1.1.3: Learning sites with a formal affiliation agreement with the faculty of medicine are accredited in good standing by Accreditation Canada (or equivalent). - 9.1.1.4: Learning sites regularly review the safety of the learning environment for patients. - 9.1.1.5: Learning sites regularly review the safety (physical, psychological, and professional, as appropriate) of the learning environment for residents.

-9.1.2: A range of data and information is reviewed to inform evaluation and improvement of the quality of the learning environment at each learning site.
-9.1.2.1: Information from multiple sources, including feedback from residents, teachers, administrative personnel, and program directors, as appropriate, is regularly reviewed.
-9.1.2.2: There is an effective process for the learning site to access and review information/data identified by the postgraduate office's internal review process, and any data centrally collected by the postgraduate office and residency program, as appropriate.
-9.1.2.3: Mechanisms for feedback take place in an open, collegial atmosphere.
-9.1.2.4 [Exemplary]: The process includes regular review of clinical outcomes (e.g. public health data) and patient feedback data.
-9.1.3: Based on the data and information reviewed, strengths are identified, and action is taken to address areas identified for improvement.
-9.1.3.1: Areas for improvement are used to develop and implement relevant and timely action plans to improve the quality of the learning environment.
-9.1.3.2: The learning site-specific strengths and areas for improvement (including associated action plans) are shared with appropriate postgraduate and residency program leadership in a timely manner.
-9.1.3.3: There is a clear and well-documented process to review the effectiveness of actions taken, and to take further action as required.
+- 9.1.2: A range of data and information is reviewed to inform evaluation and improvement of the quality of the learning environment at each learning site. - 9.1.2.1: Information from multiple sources, including feedback from residents, teachers, administrative personnel, and program directors, as appropriate, is regularly reviewed. - 9.1.2.2: There is an effective process for the learning site to access and review information/data identified by the postgraduate office's internal review process, and any data centrally collected by the postgraduate office and residency program, as appropriate. - 9.1.2.3: Mechanisms for feedback take place in an open, collegial atmosphere. - 9.1.2.4 [Exemplary]: The process includes regular review of clinical outcomes (e.g., public health data) and patient feedback data. - 9.1.3: Based on the data and information reviewed, strengths are identified, and action is taken to address areas identified for improvement. - 9.1.3.1: Areas for improvement are used to develop and implement relevant and timely action plans to improve the quality of the learning environment. - 9.1.3.2: The learning site-specific strengths and areas for improvement (including associated action plans) are shared with appropriate postgraduate and residency program leadership in a timely manner. - 9.1.3.3: There is a clear and well-documented process to review the effectiveness of actions taken, and to take further action as required.